cardstack/cardstack-documentation/guides/card-sdk/schema.md

 When you are first developing a Card, it's useful to create some sample data to show in a template.
 You can use the `JSONAPIFactory` to make seed data, right in the `static-models.js` file.
+If you want to be able to edit the data using the Edges, put it in `my-project-name/cardhost/cardstack/seeds/sample-data.js` instead.

 For example, let's say we have a `photographer` card, and we want to pre-load some `photographers` to show in the app: